VirtualBrainLab/vbl-docs/source/pinpoint/development.md

 ## Builds

-The Trajectory Planner can build to WebGL (primary), Windows, and Linux.
+Pinpoint can build to WebGL (primary), Windows, and Linux.
 Building to Mac is more complex than we can handle right now.

 ### Addressables